dmshvetsov/pdf-prepend-image/README.md

-# Node.JS script to append an image to a PDF file
+# Node.JS script to prepend an image to a PDF file

-Append an image to a PDF file.
+Prepend an image to a PDF file.
 Most obvious usage is to add a cover for a PDF.

 Tested with Node.JS >=12.4.0.